turingschool-examples/mod1-color-theory-foundations/readme.md

 In this lesson we'll talk about:

-* the emotions and meanings associated with different colors
+* the meanings associated with different colors
 * different type of color relationships
 * color properties and terms